Playing with stuff

-Miguel: Although we operate at the University of Aveiro, broken toys come to us as donation from different parts of Portugal.
+Miguel: Although we operate at the University of Aveiro, broken toys come to us as donations from different parts of Portugal.
 Last year it really boomed.
 We talked to the university newspaper and they shared our story with other media.
-Suddenly we started to receive a lot of calls with requests for interview.
+Suddenly we started to receive a lot of calls with requests for interviews.

 Pedro: Already after four weeks of activity we got to national TV and radios.

 Wow!
 That’s fast.
-And why did you actually decided to get involved?
+And why did you actually decide to get involved?

-Miguel: I’m a scout since 16 years.
+Miguel: I've been a scout for 16 years.
 It just feels good to help others.

 Pedro: I like building things and repairing.
 And I like when somebody can appreciate it.
 I always had toys as a kid but it’s not true for all children.
 It can get really emotional to share.
 Last year we donated 250 repaired toys.